ThemeSurgeon/launchkey-php/README.md

 Using the config object allows you to set many other configuration items:

+* Private Key Location - Specify the location of the private key file instead of loading it in yourself.

-* Private key password - if you RSA private key is password protected
+* Private key password - if your RSA private key is password protected

-* Cache - if you want to specify the cache implementation for public keys The default is local memory cache.
+* Cache - The LaunchKey public key is cached to improve performance.
+The default is local memory cache.
+The config allows you to specify a different ```LaunchKey\SDK\Cache\Cache``` implementation.

 * Event Dispatcher - Events are dispatched by the SDK client.
 The default Event Dispatcher is a local synchronous dispatcher.